 1. Missing Granules

-Sometimes you don’t have to get on your roof to see signs that you need a new roof.
+Sometimes you don’t have to go up on your roof to see signs you need a new roof.
 Sometimes signs are left on the ground.
 If you see a lot of granules on the ground or in your gutters, that means they’re not on the shingles where they belong.
-Granules on asphalt shingles help protect your roof from harmful UV rays.
-Without these granules, the sun would prematurely deteriorate your asphalt shingle roof.
-What’s more, missing granules means there’s exposed fiberglass and water can pass through onto the roof deck.

-2. Curled Shingles
+2. Curling Shingles

 Curled asphalt shingles are easily seen from the ground.
 A few things can cause asphalt shingles to curl.
-An improperly ventilated attic can trap moisture in the roof deck which leads to mold, which leads to curled shingles.
-If the roof installer didn’t use enough nails or didn’t align the shingles correctly, this can also cause the singles to curl.
-Asphalt shingles perform best when they’re completely secured.
-Secured shingles form an impenetrable layer, preventing moisture from getting to your roof deck.
-Curled shingles mean that seal is broken and moisture can get past the shingles and to your roof deck.
-Curled shingles also vulnerable to winds as the wind can get under the shingles and tear them off your roof.
+An improperly ventilated attic can trap moisture in the roof deck, leading to mold, which can cause curled shingles.
+If the roof installer didn’t use enough nails or didn’t align the shingles correctly, this can also cause the shingles to curl.

 3. Cracked Shingles